exah/nano-slots/README.md

 # nano-slots

-Super lightweight modern alternative to [`react-slot-fill`](https://github.com/camwest/react-slot-fill) with familiar API.
+A super lightweight modern alternative to [`react-slot-fill`](https://github.com/camwest/react-slot-fill) with familiar API.

 - [x] Control sub-components rendering with `Slot` and `Fill`
 - [x] Render content of sub-component in multiple places